Best Firefighter Station Boots

 NFPA certified |

 Another cool thing is that their leather uppers are soft; they won’t rub against your skin and cause bunions and blisters when new.
-Also, they’re waterproof so your feet won’t get drenched in water as you wash the fire engine or perform other duties that entail water.
+Also, they’re waterproof, so your feet won’t get drenched in water as you wash the fire engine or perform other water-related duties.

 If you have sweaty feet, these boots are fitted with a superior lining that prevents water from getting into the boots but wicks out perspiration; this prevents moisture buildup that could facilitate microbial growth and foul odors.